muhammadmir/Course-Schedule-Viewer/Parsing/README.md

 # Introduction
 Some schools utilize the services of Ellucian Company to allow students to do several Registrar-related things, including viewing and searching for courses.
-The software these schools are using is *probably* called [Ellucian Banner](https://www.ellucian.com/solutions/ellucian-banner), which several functionalities.
-The one this project is concerned about is the ability to view Course information like name, description, subject, etc.
+The software these schools are using is *probably* called [Ellucian Banner](https://www.ellucian.com/solutions/ellucian-banner), which has several functionalities.
+The functionality this project is concerned about is the ability to view Course information like name, description, subject, etc.

-The purpose of this part of the project was build an API to scrape and parse Course information in a nice and dynamic format that supported any school using the same software.
-This was achieved by sending HTTP requests using the public API scheme the user uses, which is consistent across all schools using Ellucian Banner.
+The purpose of this part of the project was build an API to scrape and parse Course information in a nice and dynamic format.
+For bonus points, I added support for any school also using the same software for Course search and viewing.
+This was achieved by sending and parsing HTTP requests using the public API scheme the user uses, which is consistent across all schools using Ellucian Banner. *Please note that this project was tested on 3 different schools.*

 The complete project has two parts:
 1. [Parsing](../Parsing/) - The scraping and parsing of the Courses from Ellucian Banner API
-2. [Displaying](../Displaying/) - Front/backend of displaying results from Parsing
+2. [Displaying](../Displaying/) - Using DataTables to display results from Parsing

-This folder is concerned with the Parsing portion.
+This project is licensed under the MIT license.

 ## Definitions
-- Calendar: a term or semester where a set of Courses are offered
+- **Calendar**: a term or semester where a set of Courses are offered
-- Course a college class offered during a particular Calendar and its corresponding properties
+- **Course**: a college class offered during a particular Calendar (and its corresponding properties)

-## Overview
+# Overview
 I used Drew University, Georgia Tech University, and Purdue University as the case studies.
+Below I speak in the general case where I am applying the knowledge I collected from working with these 3 schools.

-These schools, and among others, offer the ability to view Course information through a "Dynamic Schedule."
+Schools utilizing Ellucian Banner might offer a way to view Course information publicly through a page called the "Dynamic Schedule."
 The Dynamic Schedule allows the user to select a  Calendar.
+Note that archived Calendars from prior years might also be available for searching.

-From there, the user can perform a "Class Schedule Search" to find Courses based on specific information like subject, instructor, class days, etc. After a search is made, all the results are displayed as the "Class Schedule Listing" where all the information for every Course is displayed as a big table, except the following pieces of information: description, registration availability (capacity, number of students registered, number of students waitlisted).
+After selecting a Calendar, the user can perform a "Class Schedule Search" to find Courses based on specific information like subject, instructor, class days, etc. The functionality for filtering is limited, which was an inspiration for the [second](../Displaying/) part of this project.

+After a search is made, all the results are displayed as the "Class Schedule Listing" where all the information for every Course is displayed as a big table, except the following pieces of information: description, registration availability (capacity, number of students registered, number of students waitlisted).
+All of the results lack in aesthetic and functional appeal, which is addressed in the [second](../Displaying/) part of this project.

+Each page and corresponding action can be represented through HTTP requests.
 All requests follow a structured format: they must have a Base Host (i.e., `selfservice.drew.edu`) and Base Path (ie., `/prod`).
-After appending the Base Host to the Base Path, the next path will determine the action.
+After appending the Base Host to the Base Path (i.e, `selfservice.drew.edu/prod`), the next appended path will determine the action.
 Together, this forms a complete URL.
 Below I list the most important paths, aside from the Base Path.

 1. `/bwckschd.p_disp_dyn_sched` A GET request to load the Dynamic Schedule.
 2. `bwckgens.p_proc_term_date` A POST request to determine which Calendar to select, which leads to loading the Class Schedule Search.
 3. `bwckschd.p_get_crse_unsec` A POST request to search for a subset of Courses, which leads to loading the Class Schedule Listing.